 Integral to the tapestry of social interaction, storytelling is the focus of interest for scholars from a diverse range of academic disciplines.
-This volume combines the study of Conversation Analysis (CA) with storytelling in multilingual contexts to examine how multilingual speakers converse and manage various aspects of storytelling, and how they accomplish a wide range of actions through storytelling in classroom and everyday settings.
+This volume combines the study of conversation analysis (CA) with storytelling in multilingual contexts to examine how multilingual speakers converse and manage various aspects of storytelling and how they accomplish a wide range of actions through storytelling in classroom and everyday settings.

-An original, book-length endeavour devoted exclusively to storytelling in multilingual contexts, this book contributes to broadening the scope of the foundational conversation analytic literature on storytelling and to further specifying the nature of second language (L2) interactional competence.
+An original, book-length endeavor devoted exclusively to storytelling in multilingual contexts, this book contributes to broadening the scope of the foundational conversation analytic literature on storytelling and to further specifying the nature of second language (L2) interactional competence.
 Designed for pre-service and in-service second or foreign language teachers, students of applied linguistics, as well as scholars interested in storytelling, this volume explores the cross-linguistic nature of generic interactional practices, sheds light on the nature of translanguaging and learner language, and provides insights into teacher practices on managing classroom storytelling.

 Table of Contents

 Hansun Zhang Waring

 Chapter 2 Our Storied Lives: Doing and Finding Friendship I

 Chapter 3: Our Storied Lives: Doing and Finding Friendship II

 Chapter 4 Managing Peripheral Recipiency in Triadic Multilingual Storytelling Tim Greer and Yosuke Ogawa

 Chapter 5 Nanun-prefacing in Korean Storytelling